jaandrle/nodejsscript/examples/nodejsscriptrc.md

 That corresponds to [`$.xdg.config("nodejsscript")`](../docs/modules/xdg_.xdg.md#config) folder.
 In linux the full location should be `~/.config/nodejsscript/nodejsscriptrc.mjs`.

+Use `nodejsscript --help` to find out the location of the `nodejsscriptrc.mjs` file.

 ## Ideas
 This script corresponds to what the `.bashrc` if for bash.
 It is imported before requested script.